Know Your Rights - Transgender People and the Law

 More and more, schools are protecting transgender students from harassment or discrimination.
 California, Colorado, Hawaii, Illinois, Iowa, Maine, Maryland, Minnesota, New Jersey, New York, North Carolina, Oregon, Vermont, Washington, and the District of Columbia have state laws specifically protecting transgender students in public schools from harassment and/or discrimination.
 Some of these state laws explicitly apply to education, while other states (including Colorado, Illinois, Maine, New Jersey, Nevada, Vermont, and Washington) classify public schools as public accommodations where gender identity discrimination is prohibited.
 In Colorado, Illinois, Maine, Nevada, New Jersey, and the District of Columbia, gender identity discrimination laws also cover some or all non-sectarian private schools.
 A number of local school districts, from Decatur (GA) to Kalamazoo (MI), have adopted similar protections through rules or policies.
 Several states also have more general laws banning bullying and harassment of any sort but not specifically mentioning gender identity.

 Several of the states where gender identity discrimination is prohibited in public schools (including Connecticut, Colorado, and Massachusetts) have issued regulations or guidance clarifying what schools must do to accommodate transgender students, in areas like updating of educational records, access to appropriate restrooms, and bullying prevention.
 A number of school districts have also created rules or policies to address these issues.
+In 2013, California became the first state to pass a law that requires students in public schools to be permitted to access sex-segregated spaces, programs, and activities consistent with their gender identity.

 The federal law prohibiting sex discrimination in educational programs receiving federal funds (Title IX of the Education Amendment Acts of 1972) bars sexual harassment of any student.
 Title IX also prohibits gender-based harassment, which includes harassment based on a student's departure from sex stereotypes.
 Therefore, Title IX should protect transgender students from harassment and discrimination, but the courts are still grappling with the issue.
 Title IX applies to all public schools, and to many private schools that receive federal funding.